cube-alchemy/cube-alchemy/README.md

 <h1 align="center">Cube Alchemy</h1>

-A lightweight, queryable hypercube engine for multidimensional analytics on top of pandas.
+A lightweight hypercube engine for multidimensional analytics on top of pandas.

 ## Why It Matters